 Inpatient Visitor Policy

-Only one (1) visitor per patient per day during visiting hours will be permitted.
-Visiting hours are 7 am-7 pm.
+Only two (2) visitors per patient at a time during visiting hours will be permitted.
+Visiting hours are 7 am - 7 pm.

 All visitors must meet the requirements listed below before entering and while inside the facility.